jentery/SWDemo/_output_documents/Camlot 2020_antin - seminar piloting.md

 What this strong music in the soul may be!"
 --S.T.
 Coleridge, "Dejection: an Ode"

-as a poet i was getting extremely tired of what I considered an unnatural language act going into a closet so to speak sitting in front of a typewriter because anything is possible in a closet in front of a typewriter and nothing is necessary a closet is no place to address anybody
+"as a poet i was getting extremely tired of what I considered an unnatural language act going into a closet so to speak sitting in front of a typewriter because anything is possible in a closet in front of a typewriter and nothing is necessary a closet is no place to address anybody"
 --antin, "talking at the boundaries"

 Q: How might we think of antin's talk poetry as a radical extension of